-If a consumer or FSP wants us to have regard to particular legal principles, they need to set out those principles so that we can inform the other party.
+If a consumer or financial firm wants us to have regard to particular legal principles, they need to set out those principles so that we can inform the other party.
 This can be done without providing the actual legal advice.